 Black Entrepreneurs in Training

-A student-led program, guided by Andrea Ippolito, supported by CREA.
+A student-led program, supported by CREA.

 Black Entrepreneurs in Training (BET) is a Cornell program dedicated to inspiring, informing, and initiating the next wave of black student entrepreneurs.
 It was found that black students either weren’t aware of the entrepreneurship resources at Cornell, or they were aware but not confident enough to participate.
 BET empowers black students to take advantage of the vast portfolio of entrepreneurial resources Cornell has to offer with a year-long introduction to entrepreneurship, a close-knit community, and tailored support.